 People who are deficient in vitamin B12 can experience some strange symptoms.
 They might notice a smooth tongue, pale skin, nerve sensitivity, and even vision loss.
 The reason for the wide array of symptoms is that B12 wears many hats when it comes to helping the body.
 It helps make red blood cells, supports bone health, prevents anemia, and even reduces your risk of macular degeneration.
 Seniors who are deficient in B12 due to malabsorption will quickly notice its effects on their bodies and mental health.

 What You Can Do About It

 The first step to preventing malabsorption due to decreased stomach acid in aging is to live a healthy lifestyle.
-Be active; do at least 30 minutes of aerobic exercise each day.
-Eat a nutritious diet that contains all the necessary vitamins for eye health and the aging stomach.
+Be active!
+You should do at least 30 minutes of aerobic exercise each day.
+Take a brisk walk, or go for a bike ride while the weather allows.
+Eat a nutritious diet that contains all the necessary vitamins for eye health and an aging stomach.
 Drink ample amounts of water each day.
 Living a healthy lifestyle is the front line of prevention against age-related conditions.

 If you experience absorption issues as you age, as most people do, don’t worry.
 It’s important you see your doctor to learn how to handle the decreased acidity in your stomach.
 They may prescribe you medication, but there are natural ways to increase stomach acid.
 For example:

 - Eat fermented vegetables to fight harmful stomach bacteria.

 - Drink hot water with meals as cold water prevents stomach acid production.

 - Stop eating processed and highly-refined foods that detract from stomach health.